Password protecting directories with Nginx

 2. Navigate to your user's directory.

-4. In this /home/username/nginx/example.com directory, add a file named basic_auth.conf with the following:
+4. In this /home/username/nginx/example.com directory, create a file named basic_auth.conf with the following:

 location / {